-The purpose of this course is to learn and live the foundational tenets of biblical Christianity in the marketplace of life: at home, at work, and in the school; in short, in the public arena.
+An overview of the foundational tenets of biblical Christianity in the marketplace of life: at home, at work, and in the school; in short, in the public arena.
 Attention will be given to the lifestyle of the believer as a statement to the non-Christian, relationship building, lifestyle evangelism, spiritual conversation with the non-Christian, and the biblical elements of conversion.